googleapis/ruby-spanner-activerecord/README.md

 Table names CANNOT have spaces within them whether back-ticked or not|Cloud Spanner DOES NOT support tables with spaces in them for example `Entity ID`|Ensure that your table names don't contain spaces.
 Table names CANNOT have punctuation marks and MUST contain valid UTF-8|Cloud Spanner DOES NOT support punctuation marks e.g. periods ".", question marks "?" in table names|Ensure that your table names don't contain punctuation marks.
 Index with fields length [add_index](https://apidock.com/rails/v5.2.3/ActiveRecord/ConnectionAdapters/SchemaStatements/add_index)|Cloud Spanner does not support index with fields length | Ensure that your database definition does not include index definitions with field lengths.
-Interleaved tables have composite primary keys| ActiveRecord uses single-column primary keys.
-Interleaved tables in Cloud Spanner always have multiple columns in the primary key, as a child table always includes the primary key columns of the parent table.
-You can use interleaved tables with the Spanner ActiveRecord provider.
-The provider will however only use the child column of the primary key to access individual records, which can cause full table scans.| Define a unique secondary index on the child primary key column.

 ## Contributing